KellerJordan/cifar10-airbench/README.md

 # CIFAR-10 Airbench 💨

-This repo is the home of the current fastest known algorithms for training a neural network to 94% accuracy on CIFAR-10 using an NVIDIA A100 GPU.
-(And also the fastest algorithm for 96%.)
+This repo is the home of the currently fastest known two algorithms for training a neural network to 94% and 96% accuracy on CIFAR-10 using an NVIDIA A100 GPU.

 | Script | Mean accuracy | Time | PFLOPs |
 | - | - | - | - |